Great Bookie robbery: In popular culture

-Robbery is a 1985 Australian television film directed by Michael Thornhill based on the original crime but otherwise entirely fictional.
+Robbery is a 1985 Australian television film directed by Michael Thornhill, which is based on the original crime but otherwise entirely fictional.

-In 1986 a miniseries of three 90-minute episodes was released depicting the robbery.
-This miniseries started filming on 26 August 1984, and was broadcast in November 1986.
+In 1986 a miniseries, titled The Great Bookie Robbery, of three 90-minute episodes was released depicting the robbery.
+This miniseries started filming on 26 August 1984, and was broadcast in September 1986.
 Lee participated in the production as a consultant, and even used his own residence in Verity Street, Richmond as the shooting location for the house of one of the gang.
 Lee was still living there at the time of his death.

 The 2002 Australian feature film The Hard Word draws on the Great Bookie robbery for its major crime scene.
 In this version, however, a number of people are killed during the robbery.

-A highly fictionalised version of the crime was also depicted in one episode of the 2009 miniseries Underbelly: A Tale of Two Cities.
+A highly fictionalized version of the crime was also depicted in one episode of the 2009 miniseries Underbelly: A Tale of Two Cities.
 In this version, Bennett pulls off the crime with the assistance of Robert Trimbole, without the Kane brothers.
 The Kanes are tipped off after the event by Chris Flannery, setting off a turf war.
-Neither Trimbole nor Flannery were actually involved in the real heist.
+Neither Trimbole nor Flannery was involved in the real heist.